 Here at The Maul, even though our target audience skews younger, we’re really just looking for great writing.
 Our focus is on horror but we’ll take other genres.
 In fact, the editors prefer stories that are a mix of genres.
 You’re more likely to be published if you give us fantasy or sci-fi mixed with horror.
 We’ll also take literary work, though please realize that, given our clientele and organizational goals, it can be a hard sell.

 We enjoy pulp fiction.
 That means we look for stories that pop.
-Exaggeration, melodrama, impossibly imaginative settings, and vivid imagery are encouraged.
+Exaggeration, melodrama, and vivid imagery are encouraged.
 Bring us something that really jumps off the page.
 Be as over-the-top as you like.
 If you’re a more subtle writer, submit anyway.
 Sometimes one good twist or some relatable descriptions will still catch people’s eye, even the uninitiated.

 Which brings us to the main guideline – your job is to initiate the uninitiated.

 Which doesn’t mean you tone things down.
 It means you imagine the kind of story you would have wanted to read the first time you picked up a horror book (or serial).
 When you write for us, try to initiate the reader into a world you’ve known for years and would like others to step into it with you.
 Ask yourself, What do they need to know?
 What tropes will they instantly become aware of?
 What are the best things this genre has to offer?
 Why should they keep reading?
 This goes for all genres.
 Submit any work you feel meets this criteria.